 Chinese Evergreen Pruning

-Because of the dense leafing of the plant, trimming Chinese evergreens is not a must.
+Due to the dense leafing of the plant, trimming Chinese evergreens is not a must.
 In fact, since new growth appears from the plant crown, pruning Chinese evergreen plant leaves can kill the entire plant.

 You may be tempted to pick up the pruners if the plant, as it matures, begins to look leggy.
 Experts suggest that you resist.
 Instead, consider planting pothos or another species of low-light plant, to fill in the bare spots.